 The State's northernmost Aquatic Reserve is located around Julian Rocks, 3 km north of the Cape.
 It has both caves and corals and attracts tropical and temperate fish.
 It was also the site of a fatal shark attack in 1993.Byron Bay's first recorded surf rescue occurred in 1852 when two passengers were caught in an upturned shipwreck.
 Two days later they were rescued when the wreck was washed ashore 20 km north at Brunswick Heads.
 Local cedar-getters cut through the hull to save the exhausted men.Beach road: The first use of the beaches either side of the Cape was for pedestrian and horse traffic between the early settlements of Brunswick Heads and Ballina.
 In the 1870s the Cape's first permanent dwelling was erected at The Pass, called Jarmans Hotel.
 It was a 'half-way-house' for the travellers.Read less

-Swell: Southerly 1 to 1.5 metres, decreasing to around 1 metre during the afternoon.
-2nd
+Swell: Northerly 1 to 2 metres, decreasing to around 1 metre during the afternoon.

-Wind: North to northwesterly about 10 knots increasing to 15 to 20 knots during the morning.
+Wind: Northerly 20 to 30 knots turning southeasterly 15 to 20 knots during the day.